davi1985/davi1985/README.md

 ### About me

-I'm an engaged and excited developer, developing my skills in front-end development.
-I was a security guard for 11 years, when I was 32 years I started my first degree, and I finally graduate in 2021.
+I have been developing software for less than 1 year, focused on Frontend Development using React, NextJS, Styled Components, Storybook, Typescript, Jest, and Testing Library.
+I have great skills in problem-solving, leadership and teamwork, giving and receiving feedback, and communication.

+Graduated in Systems Analisis and Development.

-I'm currently working as a Front End at Midway.
+I'm currently working remotely as a Front End at Midway.

 ### What I'm focusing on  🧑‍💻⚡️

-Currently improving my English and Javascript skills.
+Currently improving my English and Javascript/Typescript skills.

 ## 🛠 &nbsp;Tech Stack